About El Cerrito Veterinary Hospital

 Laura is a San Diego native and has worked at El Cerrito since November 2011.
-Laura graduated from West Hills high school in 2008 and is attending SDSU to finish her degree in Art History.
-Outside of work she enjoys trips to the beach and spending time with friends, family and her personal pets.
-She has a cocker spaniel named Max, a turtle named Buddy, a crested gecko name Mangos, and a hamster named Peanut.
+Laura graduated from SDSU in 2015 with a degree in Art History.
+Outside of work she enjoys trips to Disneyland, going to the beach, and spending time with friends, family, and her personal pets, a cocker spaniel named Max and a turtle named Buddy.

 Gino is a San Diego native that has worked at El Cerrito on and off since 2007.
 Outside of work he enjoys surfing, playing the guitar and spending time with his friends and family.
 He has one golden retriever named Dyson.

 Blanca is originally from San Diego.
 She attended